nioinnovation/brunchy/app/blog/20161005-frontend-build-instructions.static.md

 1. In the console at the root: `mkdir workspace`
 2. Copy project link in GitHub then open your terminal and type:<br>
 `git clone <paste-project-link> <desired-directory-name> `
 3. Navigate into project directory
 4. Run brunch from your project in your workspace with:
 `brunch watch --server`

 ### Navigate in your browser to localhost:8080 and your project should be visually up!

+## Why do n.io repositories have so many branches?
+In the past GitHub limited the number of private repositories an account could create.
+To circumvent that restriction n.io used branches of an individual repo as separate "repos" leading to the organization you'll find on GitHub today.

+In May 2016 GitHub eliminated that restriction so the hack used in the past is no longer necessary and projects are slowly being updated to reflect that.

+You can read more [here](https://github.com/blog/2164-introducing-unlimited-private-repositories).